-Applicants for federal grants and cooperative agreements are required to have a Data Universal Number System (DUNS) number to submit an application.
+The unique entity identifier that applicants for federal grants and cooperative agreements are required to have is a Data Universal Number System (DUNS) number.
 A DUNS number is a unique, nine-character identification number provided by the commercial company Dun & Bradstreet (D&B).
 Once an applicant has applied for a DUNS number through D&B, its DUNS number should be available within two business days.